hiedt/difs/README.md

-# DIFS - DO IT FROM SCRATCH
+## DIFS - DO IT FROM SCRATCH

-Everything I learn from data structures & algorithms to machine learning & deep learning is coded from scratch 100% and stored here for later review.
-Please rate a star if you find anything useful.
+Everything I have learned, from data structures & algorithms to machine learning & robotics, is coded solely from scratch.

-## FINISHED
+The bare mininum packages used here are just numerical toolboxes such as PyTorch or Numpy.

-Check README.md in each folder for more details about:
+Codes are saved here publicly for my future review.
+Each package contains a README.md file that describes more details about things inside:

 ### Traditional machine learning algorithms